Lakeshore, Ontario: Economy

 Lakeshore's economy is based primarily on agriculture and manufacturing.
 Over 27% of the workforce is employed in the manufacturing sector.
 The prominence of manufacturing is an outgrowth of the town's proximity to Windsor and Detroit, the historic centre of North American automobile production.
 The economy of Lakeshore remains closely tied to that of Windsor: more than 50% of the town's total workforce is employed in Windsor.

 In recent years, important developments in renewable energy, particularly in wind power, have taken place in the town.
 It is the site of the 72-turbine Comber Wind Farm.

 Sports

 The community's hockey team is the two-time defending Stobbs Division Champions Lakeshore Canadiens, who play in the Provincial Junior Hockey League.

 The youth sports teams are Belle River Jr. Canadiens (Hockey), Lakeshore Lightning (Girls Hockey), Belle River Braves (Baseball) and Belle River F.C.
 (Soccer).

 Belle River is the birthplace of retired NHL player Tie Domi, and NHL player Aaron Ekblad was raised in Belle River.

+NFL and CFL offensive lineman Drew Desjarlais was born and raised in Belle River.
+In 2023 the Ottawa Redblacks obtained Desjarlais from the NFL by making him the league’s highest-paid offensive lineman.

 Since 1989, Belle River has been known as the "Jet Ski Capital of Canada" due to the numerous personal watercraft riders and racers in the town, many of whom are American visitors.
 In the past, the community's racing team was named after the URL: www.belleriverbia.com.
 To this day there continues to be an annual event hosted by The CAN AM Watercross Tour in honour of the sport in conjunction with the town's annual Sunsplash Festival.

+The Atlas Tube Recreation Centre opened in Lakeshore in September 2014, home to three ice rinks, an indoor walking track, gymnasium, library, and community program rooms.
+In 2017, the aquatics centre was opened, adding a 25-metre lap pool, a leisure pool, and a spa tub.
+Outside of the enclosed 200,000 square foot facility, there is a 5-kilometre walking trail, splash pad and soccer fields.